standard-for-public-code/standard-for-public-code/criteria/documenting.md

 * All of the functionality of your codebase – policy as well as source – MUST be described in language clearly understandable for those that understand the purpose of the code.
 * The documentation of your codebase MUST contain:
-  * a description of how to install and run the source code.
+  * a description of how to install and run the source code,
   * examples demonstrating the key functionality.
 * The documentation of your codebase SHOULD contain:
-  * a high level description that is clearly understandable for a wide audience of stakeholders, like the general public and journalists.
+  * a high level description that is clearly understandable for a wide audience of stakeholders, like the general public and journalists,
-  * a section describing how to install and run a standalone version of the source code, including, if necessary, a test dataset.
+  * a section describing how to install and run a standalone version of the source code, including, if necessary, a test dataset,
   * examples for all functionality.
 * There SHOULD be continuous integration tests for the quality of your documentation.
 * The documentation of your codebase MAY contain examples that make users want to immediately start using your codebase.